nqmn/adddosdn/dataset_generation/README.md

     *   `src/utils/`: Utility functions for PCAP processing and other tasks.
 *   **`output/`**: Directory for storing generated PCAP files, CSV outputs, and logs.

-For detailed information on the dataset generation process, refer to the `test.py` script and its internal documentation.
+For detailed information on the dataset generation process, refer to the `test.py` script and its comprehensive documentation in [TEST.md](TEST.md).